domhnallohanlon/thunkable_book_1/bbs.md

 ![First Improvment](img/blocks_gas_better.png)

 The blue question marks that you see on the blocks here are called **comments**.
 These are notes that the programmer writes to explain what a certain block, or group of blocks, should do.
+If you're using any of the templates you will find some comments to help you out.
 Try right-clicking on a block now and adding in some comments of your own.

 ### What's Happening?